dmit2025/dmit-2025-workbook/.vscode/sftp-troubleshooting.md

     "protocol": "ftp",
     // This username and password is the same one you use for FileZilla (as it is trying to push up your PHP files via SFTP).
     "username": "vwatson",
     // You may or you may not include your password in your workbook.
-If you choose not to, you will be prompted to enter it upon saving.
+If you choose not to, you will be prompted to enter it in the VS Code Command Palette upon saving.
     "password": "supersecretpassphrase",
     "remotePath": "/public_html/dmit2025/workbook-key/",
     "uploadOnSave": true,